SS Athelstane (1941): History

 The ship was built by Swan, Hunter & Wigham Richardson Ltd, Wallsend, Northumberland, United Kingdom for the MoWT.
 She was launched on 29 March 1941 and completed in August 1941.
 The Code Letters BCKS and United Kingdom Official Number 165814 were allocated.
 Her port of registry was London.
-She was operated under the management of the Anglo-Saxon Petroleum Co.
-Ltd.
+She was operated under the management of Anglo-Saxon Petroleum.

 Empire Flint departed from the Tyne on 29 August 1941 to join Convoy EC 66, which had sailed from Southend, Essex the previous day and arrived at the Clyde on 2 September.
 She left the convoy at Loch Ewe on 1 September and sailed to New York, United States, where she arrived on 19 September.
 Laden with avgas, Empire Flint sailed on 27 September for Halifax, Nova Scotia, Canada, arriving two days later.
 She departed on 5 October with Convoy HX 153, which arrived at Liverpool, Lancashire on 19 October.
 She left the convoy and arrived at the Clyde on 17 October.

 Empire Flint sailed on 1 November to join Convoy ON 32, which departed from Liverpool that day and arrived at Halifax on 16 November.
 Her destination was Curaçao, Netherlands Antilles, which was reached on 23 November.
 Laden with a cargo of petrol, Empire Flint sailed the next day for Halifax, arriving on 3 December.
 She sailed with Convoy HX 164 on 8 December.
 The convoy arrived at Liverpool on 23 December.
 Empire Flint arrived at the Belfast Lough that day.

 Empire Flint sailed on 31 December to join Convoy ON 52, which had departed from Liverpool that day and dispersed at sea on 11 January 1942.
 She arrived at Halifax on 17 January.
 Laden with petrol, she returned with Convoy HX 174, which sailed on 7 February and arrived at Liverpool on 21 February.

 Empire Flint was a member of Convoy OS 21, which sailed from Liverpool on 4 March and arrived at Freetown, Sierra Leone on 24 March.
 She was in ballast and bound for Aruba, Netherlands Antilles, which was reached on 26 March.
 She sailed two days later for Takoradi, Gold Coast, where she arrived on 15 April.
 Empire Flint sailed on 18 April for Lagos, Nigeria, arriving the next day.
 She departed on 23 April for Trinidad, which was reached on 10 May.
 A cargo of petrol was loaded.
 Sailing five days later, she arrived at Freetown on 28 May.
 Empire Flint sailed on 4 June with Convoy SL 112, which arrived at Liverpool on 23 June.
 She left the convoy at the Belfast Lough on 22 June, sailing the next day with Convoy BB 190, which arrived at Milford Haven, Pembrokeshire the next day.
 Her destination was Avonmouth, Somerset, which was reached on 25 June.